josno/pokedex-challenge/TestSolution.md

 - When you reach the last Pokemon and click the right arrow, it starts again at the first Pokemon
 - When you click the left arrow while on the first Pokemon, you go to the last Pokemon

-### Feel free to make the following changes
+### Want To See More Pokemon?

 - The API is currently set to request the original 151 Pokemon based on GUI sample
 - If you'd like to change the number to all the Pokemon, update the fetch URL in App.js to `?limit=964`
-- The Pokedex will always show the first Pokemon on the fetched list, however it is pulled
+- The Pokedex will load the first Pokemon on the response json list regardless of how it is pulled

 ### Discussion

 - Given more time, I would invest it in the following:
   - Make Searchbar keyboard friendly
   - Add to accessibility
+  - Add tests and increase code coverage
   - Add animations and complex styling
-  - Increase test coverage
-  - Consider some trade-offs and see if they could work better
+  - Consider some trade-offs (i.e. useRef vs useState, other design elements) and see if they could work better